annot8/annot8.github.io/concepts/data.md

 ## Groups

-Often we have a assoication between Annotataions:
+Often we have an assoication between Annotations:

-* Two annotated people (Bob and Robert) might be the same person
+* Two annotated people (Bob and Robert) might be the same person.
-* A relation between a person and a place, (Bob-lives in-London)
+* A relation between a person and a place, (Bob-lives in-London).
 * Technical information about annotations, for example, dependency parsing.

 We can store this information in Groups.